-February 2018 marks the publication of Terence Winch's latest book of poems, The Known Universe, brought out by Hanging Loose Press.
+Terence Winch's book of poems, The Known Universe, was published by Hanging Loose Press in 2018.

 Here is what Michael Lally says about the book: